-When did my entrepreneurial journey begin?
+When did my entrepreneurial journey begin and my big leap happened?

 Neither of my parents was an entrepreneur.
 They both worked as teachers in Germany.